Courtney Sweetman-Kirk: Liverpool, 2018–2020

 Sweetman-Kirk transferred to local rivals Liverpool in July 2018.
 On 23 May 2020, while the league was still suspended indefinitely during the COVID-19 pandemic, Sweetman-Kirk announced she had left the club following the expiration of her contract earlier in the month.

+After the 2022–23 season, Sweetman-Kirk announced her retirement from football, aged 33.

 International

 Sweetman-Kirk made her debut for the England under-23 national team in June 2013.
 Her five goals during the tournament (including a hat trick against Ireland) helped Great Britain win the 2013 World University Games in Russia.